ablease/zinn/README.md

 To run all the tests except integration, use the `bin/test` script.
 The integration tests require an internet connection, as they run the cli in anger

+### TODOS
+- gw2api package: This package should know how to parse the responses from the gw2 api into usable go structs.
+It has a way to return a pointer to a gw2api struct, which has a http client and a way to provide authentication information to that client.
+This package also provides a function that receives a endpoint and an interface (or a data type to parse a response into), makes a http request to that endpoint and parses the response into the given interface.